DeBraid/tech-notes/Front-End-is-Harder-Than-Back-End.md

 There are good parts, and bad parts.
 But there are no alternatives.
 Browsers run JS, and front-end work is done in JS.

 Back end work is more flexible and thus plug-and-play-like.
 Consume and produce text, whatever does this, doesn't matter.
 JS, GO, Python, Ruby, Elixor, whatever.
 Just send and receive text reliably and quickly , KTHNX.

+### Future Considerations?

+AI... design is going win the labout market over data architects and network specialists.
+Maybe it already has (Jobs vs Woz?).

 ### FLAWS